hildergill/area-calculator/README.md

 ## What is _"Area Calculator"_

-_Area Calculator_ is a website that calculate the area for shapes.
+_Area Calculator_ is a website that calculate the area for shapes written in vanilla CSS and JavaScript.
 Besites that, this project doesn't have any other reason to exist.

 ## Directory descriptions